mohan2020/w2hsite/site/content/_index.md

 bgcolor: "#2e376b"
 image:
 biglogo: /img/logos/w2h-ShieldwWhitetext.png
-ssubtitle: Research new and apply scientifically proven personalized engagement strategies in your patient population
+summary: Research and apply personalized engagement strategies to your patient population
-summary: Way to Health is a web-based platform that enables and automates research into healthy behavior interventions.
+ssummary: Way to Health is a web-based platform that enables and automates research into healthy behavior interventions.
 Interventions found to be successful can be applied to various populations and rolled out at scale quickly.

 keyfeatures:
   blurbs: